pankaj10032/Navigation-Project-RL/README.md

 ![Navigate to collect yellow bananas](images/navigation_bananas.gif)

 A **reward of +1 is provided for collecting a yellow banana**, and a **reward of -1 is provided for collecting a blue banana**.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The state **space has 37 dimensions** and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete **actions** are available, corresponding to: